Do-It-Your-Way Solar Guide

 Regardless of which approach you choose, our Do-It-Your-Way Solar Guide will help you learn everything you need to know about DIY solar panels, including planning, system design, set up, and more.
 And, you can sign up for our FREE DIY Solar Workshop when you’re ready to get started.

 Building your own solar system puts you in complete control of your solar project but requires a lot of planning and hard work.
-By opting to go DIY solar, you can actually cut your costs by more than $12,000 for the average home solar system.
-Not a bad investment.
+You can cut your cut substantially, not a bad investment.

 You can go solar today for about one-third of what it would have cost ten years ago.
-In fact, the cost of a fully installed system went down from $7.14/watt in 2010 to $2.50/watt by 2020.
+In fact, with the Inflation Reduction Act solar gets more affordable, with the extension of the 30% investment tax credit until 2032.

 DIY solar planning is one of the best ways to ensure your DIY solar project will go smoothly.
 Learn all you need to know about preparing for your solar build, from site evaluation to permitting, with tips and resources for planning to avoid future issues or unexpected costs.